Anupyalsangikar/ecommerce/README.md

 # ecommerce
-This is example E-Commerce using MERN
+This is E-Commerce under development using MERN and Redux.